Cameroon Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - Cameroon has strict drug laws with severe penalties including lengthy imprisonment
+• Drugs and narcotics - severe penalties including imprisonment

 Restricted Items